damianhakert/damianhakert.github.io/source/handbook/feedback/index.html.md

 1. Label your issue `feature proposal`, `bug` or `regression` if it’s one of these.
 2. Label your issue `customer` or `customer+` if it’s feedback from customers or premium (or very large) customers
+3. For the full flow, please see [the full guide on labelling](https://about.gitlab.com/handbook/engineering/workflow/#labelling-issues)

 ## 6. Mention people

 Mention people that are able to do something with this feedback.
 This is hard to determine in some cases, so use the rule: one is better than none.

 - *For bugs* mention an engineering lead or engineer that knows about this particular part.
-You can search on the team page for who knows about what.
+You can search on the [team page](/team) for who knows about what.
 - *For feature proposals* mention a product manager.
 Search for product manager on the team page for the responsible for a particular area.
 There’s only a handful, so this should be easy.
 - *For others or unknowns* mention any of the above and they’ll figure it out.